 - Statistics & Research

-Alongside the Social Services and Well-being (Wales) Bill, new regulation and inspection legislation would help realise the policy set out in Sustainable Social Services: A Framework for Action.
+Alongside the Social Services and Well-being (Wales) Act, new regulation and inspection legislation will help realise the policy set out in Sustainable Social Services: A Framework for Action.

 Since the enactment of the Care Standards Act in 2000, regulation of social services in Wales has been highly effective.
 Both the Care Council for Wales and the Care and Social Services Inspectorate Wales (CSSIW) have produced a more professional workforce and a clear baseline of standards.

-The paper puts forward proposals that would give people a stronger voice and more control over their care.
+Our White Paper - The Future of Regulation and Inspection of Care and Support in Wales, puts forward proposals that would give people a stronger voice and more control over their care.
 It suggests a shift to measuring the expectations of, and outcomes for the citizen rather than just standards.

-A public consultation on the White Paper takes place between 30 September 2013 and 6 January 2014.
+A public consultation on the White Paper ended on 6 January 2014.
+The report of the consultation responses are now available.

 The Care Standards Act 2000